kyma-project/test-infra/prow/README.md

   - `{prefix}-{repository-name}-{job-name}` for jobs not connected to a particular component

 Add `{prefix}` in front of all presubmit and postsubmit jobs.
 Use:
-- `pre-master` for presubmit jobs that run on the `master` branch.
+- `pre-master` for presubmit jobs that run against the `master` branch.
-- `post-master` for postsubmit jobs that run on the `master` branch.
+- `post-master` for postsubmit jobs that run against the `master` branch.
-- `pre-rel{release-number}` for presubmit jobs that run on the release branches.
+- `pre-rel{release-number}` for presubmit jobs that run against the release branches.
 For example, write `pre-rel06-kyma-components-api-controller`.

 In both cases, `{job_name}` must reflect the job's responsibility.